salmah52/chicagotaxitrips/README.md

 2. **Metric Accuracy Tests (metric_accuracy_tests):**
    - Validates the accuracy of calculated metrics in revenue, usage, customer, and geospatial models.

+##  Why This Approach?
+- Custom Operator: The custom operator encapsulates the logic for data extraction and loading, promoting reusability and readability.

+- Pandas DataFrame: Leveraging Pandas allows for convenient data manipulation and transformation before loading it into PostgreSQL.

+- Dynamic API Configuration: The operator is configurable, allowing users to specify API details, order, and other parameters during instantiation.

+- Airflow DAG: The DAG orchestrates the entire process, defining the sequence of tasks to be executed.

+- Docker-Ready: This approach is containerization-friendly, ensuring easy deployment and scalability in a Dockerized environment.

+This design promotes modularity, making it easy to extend the pipeline for future stages and modifications.
+The DAG provides a visual representation of the workflow, making it comprehensible and adaptable to changing requirements.

 ## Conclusion